8TB SSD Prices — Largest NVMe Drives

 8TB SSD Prices — The Largest Consumer Drives

-8TB is the ceiling of the consumer SSD market in June 2026, and the choice is narrow: high-end NVMe from Samsung and WD.
-The cheapest 8TB here is the Samsung 9100 Pro 8TB at $1069.99 ($133.75/TB).
-At this capacity you pay a steep premium per terabyte versus 4TB — you are buying density into a single M.2 slot, not value.
+8TB is the ceiling of the consumer SSD market in August 2026, and the choice is still narrow: 3 drives from 2 brands (Samsung, WD Black).
+The cheapest 8TB we track is the WD Black SN850X 8TB at $1,489.99 ($186.25/TB).
+Historically you paid a steep premium per terabyte at 8TB versus 4TB — buying density into a single M.2 slot rather than value — but as more brands ship 8TB that gap has narrowed; the table below shows where it stands today.

 8TB vs two 4TB drives: the cost math

-If your motherboard has a spare M.2 slot, two 4TB drives almost always beat one 8TB drive on price.
-The numbers, using the cheapest options tracked here:
+If your motherboard has a spare M.2 slot, it is worth pricing two 4TB drives against one 8TB — both give the same 8TB.
+The live numbers, using the cheapest options we track:

 OptionDrive(s)Total$/TBTrade-off